centerionware/io_tresjs/READ_ME_FIRST.txt

+****WARNING:
+This script will modify your blend files with the default settings.
+Save them before running it. specifically - it will triangulate everything.

 I created this exporter because of a few annoying bugs in the mainline threejs exporter.
 Bugs I set out to fix with this exporter: readability.
 I tried, very hard, but just couldn't figure out how the entire exporter fit together.